 - Upper limb differences ranging from small hands to missing fingers or forearms

 Diaphragmatic hernias, vision and hearing problems, excessive body hair (hirsutism), heart defects, seizures and dental issues are also common.

 Behavioral issues, such as self-injury or attention deficit hyperactivity disorder, might also be present.

 Causes of Cornelia de Lange syndrome

 To date there are several different genes that have been identified that result in CdLS when a change (mutation) occurs in one.
 There are still a small percentage of people with CdLS in whom a change in one of these genes cannot be identified; it is likely that additional causative genes have yet to be identified.
 In the majority of cases, the mutation is not inherited, but occurs spontaneously as a new (de novo) change in an egg or sperm or very early in fetal development.

-A team at Children’s Hospital, led by Ian Krantz, MD, identified the first gene to cause CdLS when mutated.
+A team at Children’s Hospital of Philadelphia, led by Ian Krantz, MD, identified the first gene to cause CdLS when mutated.
 The gene is called NIPBL.
 Since that discovery in 2004, two additional CdLS genes have been identified.